Master of Creative Arts Therapy

 Professional Practice Placements

 Students are required to complete four placements over the course of their study.
 These are usually organised and allocated by the Placement Coordinator.
-A minimum of 750 hours of placement is required to complete the course and to enable students to apply for registration with appropriate professional associations.
+This involves 40 days in an agency per year, over two years, to enable students to apply for registration with appropriate professional associations.

 In Australia, this is the DTAA (Dance Movement Therapy Association of Australasia) and ANZACATA (Australian, New Zealand and Asian Creative Arts Therapies Association).
 Our course has been approved by ANZACATA to date.